Hellingly: History

 The villages and settlements in the parish, like many others on the Weald, were involved in the Wealden iron industry.

-The watermill in the village of Hellingly connected with the industry is no longer in operation.
 The mill building is a Grade II* listed building and the associated miller's house is Grade II.
 Horselunges Manor is a moated Tudor manor house, originally built for the Devenish family and restored by Walter Godfrey in the 1930s, and is Grade I listed.

 Hospitals

-There are two NHS mental health sites within the parish of Hellingly, one is the Amberstone Hospital, a specialist rehabilitation unit to help people recover from long-term mental health issues, and the other site is the Hellingly Centre, a medium secure unit for people between the ages of 18-65 who have mental health problems and who have become involved with the criminal justice system.
+There are two NHS mental health sites within the parish of Hellingly, one is the Amberstone Hospital, a specialist rehabilitation unit to help people recover from long-term mental health issues, and the other site is the Hellingly Centre, a medium secure unit for people between the ages of 18 and 65 who have mental health problems and who have become involved with the criminal justice system.
 Both sites are managed by Sussex Partnership NHS Foundation Trust.

 Hellingly Hospital once dominated the area east of the village and was the principal mental hospital for East Sussex.
 Opened in 1903 it remained in use until 1994.
 The buildings maintenance were under-invested before being sold by the NHS and demolished to be replaced by a housing estate, named by the developer as Roebuck Park.